joshbegley/nyt-latest/previous.md

 https://nytimes.com/athletic/6396556/2025/06/01/how-maja-stark-won-u-s-open/

 **A Sunday Ritual Turns Into a Scene That ‘Looked Like a War Zone’**\
-`A witness ran to the site of the attack and found smoky chaos and people wandering dazed.`\
+`A witness ran to the site of the attack and found smoky chaos, people wandering dazed and a friend who is a Holocaust survivor being helped into an ambulance.`\
 https://nytimes.com/2025/06/01/us/a-sunday-ritual-turns-into-a-scene-that-looked-like-a-war-zone.html

 **Sounders protest MLS's Club World Cup player payout cap, backed by MLSPA**\